blue-button/claims/README.md

 claims
 ======

-Exploring JSON representation for claims data
+Exploring JSON representation for claims data.

+Took Sample BlueButton Test file from MyMedicare.gov and created a medicare.xml format.
+This will combine with claims.xml to present the complete BlueButton Plus file.

+ToDo:
+1. Combine medicare.xml and claims.xml
+2. Create medicare.json from the combined medicare.xml and claims.xml.